 11. Play with the Family at La Jolla Recreation Center

 This is not a must-visit place for a vacation.
-But it’s perfect if you’re staying at one of the La Jolla hotels in the Village area and the kids need to burn off steam.
-Locals should remember to check their calendar of events.
+But it’s perfect if you’re staying at one of the nearby La Jolla hotels with kids who need to burn off steam.
+The Museum of Contemporary Art is across the street.

-12. Walk The Stuart Collection of Public Art at UC San Diego
+12. Walk the Stuart Collection of Public Art at UC San Diego

 The sculptures are enormous.
 Some are integrated into buildings and existing landscaping.
 Download and print a map that will guide you around campus in more or less a circle to see the entire collection.